How Handelsblatt builds AI without losing its journalistic DNA - with Thomas Nowicki

 • made available on the web and in apps

 The usage is high.
-“Many readers prefer to listen rather than read,” says Nowicki – a trend that the media industry is increasingly sensing.
+"Many readers prefer to listen rather than read," says Nowicki – a trend that the media industry is increasingly feeling.

 Build or Buy?
 How Handelsblatt Decides